How it works

 Lower your price to slow the drain.
 Top up your deposit to extend your runway.

-Fees accumulate automatically and can be claimed in ETH at any time.
+Rewards accumulate automatically and can be claimed at any time.

 When your deposit runs out

-Any pending ETH fees are sent to you.
+Any pending rewards are sent to you.
 You keep rewards already earned but lose the tile.

 The Takeover